 Always measure your horse’s legs before purchasing tendon boots and check for a snug, secure fit.
 Adjustable straps and ergonomic shaping help accommodate various leg conformations.
 The right fit ensures tendon boots stay in place and deliver optimal protection.

-Color and Style Considerations
+Picking Your Boot Color and Style

 Beyond function, tendon boots offer a range of color and style options to complement any show attire.
 Classic black and brown remain popular for their versatility, while white boots are a favorite in dressage for their clean, polished look.